11 Top-Rated Tourist Attractions in Guanajuato

 6 The Mummies of Guanajuato

-Although a little gruesome, the Mummies of Guanajuato have proven one of the city's most popular attractions, and remain an important cultural phenomena relating to local customs and traditions.
-Consisting of the naturally mummified remains of locals who died during a cholera outbreak in the mid-19th century, the Mummies Museum (El Museo De Las Momias) got its start after the bodies were disinterred between 1865 and 1958 for failure by relatives to pay cemetery taxes.
+Although a little gruesome, the Mummies of Guanajuato have proven to be one of the city's most popular attractions and remain an important cultural phenomena relating to local customs and traditions.
+Consisting of the naturally mummified remains of locals who died during a cholera outbreak in the mid-19th century, the Mummies Museum (Museo de las Momias de Guanajuato) got its start after the bodies were disinterred between 1865 and 1958 for failure by relatives to pay cemetery taxes.
 Entrepreneurial cemetery staff charged the curious a small fee to see the mummies, and as word spread, it became something of a spectacle enjoyed by tourists from far and wide.
 Adding to the somewhat grisly display is the knowledge that some of those buried were still alive at the time, hence the sometimes frightening expressions on their faces.
-In addition to a few clothed mummies, the museum also claims to have the world's smallest mummy.
+In addition to a few clothed mummies, the museum also claims to have the world's smallest mummy, a fetus.

 Address: Municipal Pantheon Esplanade, Downtown, CP 36000, Guanajuato, GTO